Accommodation in Historic Buildings

 Neunkirch

-The historic bathhouse is an important part of Neunkirchen's history and invites you on a journey through the centuries.
-The house housed a bathhouse from the 15th century until around 1900, making it an important social and historical building.
+The historic Baderhaus is an important part of Neunkirch's history and invites you on a journey through the centuries.
+From the 15th century until around 1900, the residential building housed a bathhouse, making it an important architectural testament to social history.

 Schaffhausen

-The house "Zum Hinteren Dornhahn" is located in the middle of the old town on Münsterplatz, opposite the Allerheiligen monastery, the former religious, cultural and stately center of the town of Schaffhausen.
-The house is one of the typical medieval town houses with a workshop and a store on the first floor and apartments on the upper floors.
-The 16th century house is named after the merchant Jacob Dornhan.
+The house 'Zum Hinteren Dornhahn' is located in the heart of the old town on Münsterplatz, opposite the Allerheiligen monastery, the former religious, cultural, and aristocratic center of the city of Schaffhausen.
+The house is one of the typical medieval times townhouses with a workshop and a shop on the ground floor, and apartments on the upper floors.
+The 16th-century house is named after the merchant Jacob Dornhan.

 Experience unique overnight stays in historic listed buildings.
 Each stay tells its own incomparable story.